-This is the best gluten-free pecan pie of all time!
-A flaky gluten-free crust is filled to the brim with a rich custard filling, then topped with crunchy pecans.
+Is this the best gluten-free pecan pie of all time?
+My whole family thinks so!
+A flaky gluten-free crust is filled to the brim with a rich caramel custard filling, then topped with crunchy pecans.
 This recipe is perfect for the holidays!

 This post may include affiliate links.
 Please read my disclosure policy.